codess-aus/PL-900/PowerAutomate.md

 You should not use the Rename option.
 This option is used to rename the existing flow, and you do not want to rename the flow because it is used by other processes.
 You should not use the Share option.
 This option is used for sharing an existing flow This task asks you to provide a copy of the flow so that it can be used by your co-worker.

+### Power Automate works by creating flows, of which there are three types:

+* Event driven flows - These are flows that you build with a trigger and then one or more actions.
+There are a multitude of triggers and actions available, thanks to the existing connectors.
+You will see these as My flows and Team flows in Power Automate.
+The only difference between a My flow and a Team flow is ownership.
+With a My flow you are the sole owner, while a Team flow has more than one owner.

+* Business process flows - These flows are built to augment the experience when using Model-driven apps and Microsoft Dataverse.
+Use these to create a guided experience in your Model-driven apps.

+* Desktop flows - These robotic process automation (RPA) flows allow you to record yourself performing actions on your desktop or within a web browser.
+You can then trigger a flow to perform that process for you.
+You can also pass data in or get data out of the process, letting you automate even "manual" business processes.

 ## Event-driven flow:
 Use an EDF to check the arrival of a file in the FTP folder.
 You would build an event-driven flow so that whenever new files arrive in the FTP folder, it will trigger an action.